| UNIVERSE AND

 is only temporary.
 In black holes the energy of matter disintegrates

 back into pure unstructured gravitational energy that has no entropy.
+Pressure,

 temperature and density in singularity of the big bang and black holes,